kevinrue/rtd-tutorial/docs/source/guides/template.rst

 After that, click on the green :guilabel:`Create repository from template` button, which will generate a new repository on your personal account (or the one of your choosing).
-This is the repository you will import on Read the Docs, and it contains the following files and sub-directories:
+This is the repository you will use to develop and version control your new pipeline, and it contains the following files and sub-directories:

 .. _template structure: